 He is later joined by Primm, the martial artist princess of Pandora dead set on rescuing her boyfriend, Dyluck.
-You are also joined by the sprite child Popoi who has lost a lot of his memory, and want to learn about where he came from.
+You are also joined by the sprite child Popoi who has lost a lot of his memory and wants to learn about where he came from.

-The three of them are able to fight with a wide variety of weapons, able to use multiple items, and make use of a wide selection of magic that is learned by Primm and Popoi later in the game.
+The three of them can fight with a wide variety of weapons, use multiple items and make use of a wide selection of magic that is learned by Primm and Popoi later in the game.

 The events of the game are set in motion when Randi pulls the Mana sword from ii’s resting place.
 A bunch of monsters are discovered soon after and it is believed that pulling the sword is what caused it.
 However, Randi soon learns otherwise.
-He learns that the reason for all of this is that the Mana sword has lost its power and needs to be recharged.
+He learns that the Mana sword has lost its power and needs to be recharged.
 He must go on a quest to the eight (8) mana temples to recharge the sword and prevent the return of the mana fortress that nearly destroyed the world once before.

 There is a lot of fun to be had with the combat and exploring the world.
 There is also a lot of temptation to level up the magic and weapons for every character.
 You might get stuck on a particular boss, or you might realize that there is an area that you just want to spend a bit more time in because it’s nice to be in.
 Regardless of the reason, Secret of Mana will take roughly fifteen (15) hours to complete.

 I can say without question that Secret of Mana has one of the most phenomenal soundtracks of the entire SNES library.
-The game takes you to every local possible and it goes without saying that the music matches the environments.
+The game takes you to every local possible and the music matches the environments.
 What makes it so transcendent is the tone.
 There are enough tracks to capture the correct tone of the adventure, while still matching the background of the environment.

 For example, there is a song that plays when you’re in the ice country that’s very soft and somber and calm, but when you arrive at the ice palace, there is a different track that’s slightly more ominous.

-Secret of Mana was the first RPG of it’s kind to be co-operative.
-You have the ability to have a second player join in and control another character.
+Secret of Mana was the first RPG of its kind to be cooperative.
+You can have a second player join in and control another character.
 They have all of the functionality that the first player has and it makes the adventure much more fun and enjoyable.
 If you’re playing on a Super Nintendo and you had a Super Multitap, it was also possible to play with a third player as well.

 The Talking Parts

 There are a lot of dialogue scenes.
 The main characters will discuss with each other where to go and what to do.
 They will also have discussions with the people they meet.
 Because each character has a different motivation for being on the adventure, they will always contribute something different.
-Randi is the hero and wants to defeat the villians.
-Primm want to rescue Dyluck, and gets very worried about him when he slips out of her grasp.
-Popoi wants to protect the Mana of the world and he’s very immature and childish. they all build off of eachother and they also occasionally act like the others In extreme cases, They lead to heated moments where one of the main characters will just straight up attack someone with whatever weapon they’re carrying.
+Randi is the hero and wants to defeat the villains.
+Primm wants to rescue Dyluck and gets very worried about him when he slips out of her grasp.
+Popoi wants to protect the Mana of the world and he’s very immature and childish. they all build off of each other and they also occasionally act like the others In extreme cases, They lead to heated moments where one of the main characters will just straight-up attack someone with whatever weapon they’re carrying.

 Z…We’ve Reached the End.
 Anything Else?